 This motherboard uses only Dual Inline Memory Modules (DIMMs).
-Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 16, 32, 64, 128MB, 256 or 512MB. to form a memory size between 16MB and 1.5GB.
+Four sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 8, 16, 32, 64, 128, 256, or 512MB to form a memory size between 8MB to 2GB.
 One side (with memory chips) of the DIMM takes up one row on the motherboard.
-This motherboard also supports NEC's Virtual Channel (VC) SDRAMs.
+This motherboard also supports NEC's Virtual Channel (VC) SDRAMs and Enhanced Memory System's High-speed DRAMs (HSDRAMs).